GluuFederation/docs-de-prod/docs/source/operation/upgrade.md

 # Upgrading to version 3.1.6

 The Gluu Server Docker Edition cannot be upgraded with a simple apt-get upgrade.
 This guide outlines the steps required to complete the upgrade from previous versions.
-If upgrading from version 3.1.4, a few extra steps are required.
-These steps are marked with the "Important" tag.

 ## LDAP